xISSAx/Alpha-Co-Vision/README.md

 [🔗](https://developer.apple.com/metal/tensorflow-plugin/) ← Follow the instructions to install TensorFlow on your own.
 (Currently Optional)

+(*Option to switch between Mac CPU & GPU soon.*)

 ## How it works

 1. The program captures webcam frames.
 2. Frames are converted to PIL images.
-3. Captions are generated using the Blip model.
+3. Captions are generated using the BLIP captioning model.
-4. Conversational responses are generated based on the captions using the Cohere AI API.
+4. Conversational responses are generated based on the captions using the Cohere AI's API.
 5. Captions and responses are displayed on the webcam feed in real time.

 ## Example